farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 ### No Clocks

-Rather than track progress and danger on abstract clocks, the play group might decide to update the `party sheet` whenever it makes sense narratively.
+Rather than track progress and danger on abstract clocks, the party might decide to update the `party sheet` whenever it makes sense narratively.
 Rather than keep track of additional clocks, the players can decide to update details

 This works best with the Attachment extra rules (for absorbing consequences) and Losing Progress via Add Tension (for offering benefits to rolls).
 The players can use long term projects to improve specific details on the `party sheet` directly.